I got the NextThing CHIP in the mail today!

 Because I did spend a considerable amount of time playing with Li-Ion batteries it was not hard to scavenge up the parts to get the CHIP working.
 If you reading about how the connections are inverted versus a PS3 battery.
-You will have to modify the molex connector.
+You will have to modify the Molex connector.
 The end result is what you see here with it powered on happily processing data.
-Even with a Micro USB cable and a cheapo Amazon Fire 1amp charger it can keep the CHIP going as well as even charge the battery.
+Even with a Micro USB cable and a cheapo Amazon Fire 1amp charger, it can keep the CHIP going as well as even charge the battery.

 I used an NCR18650 battery which according to my IMax B6AC-v2 Li-Ion battery charger is capable of storing up to 2450mah of power.
 If the chip ran at average processing power at around 200-260mah then one of these cels can keep the CHIP online for 9 to 10 hours before finally giving out without power.

-About the PS3 battery with the correct molex adapter.
+About the PS3 battery with the correct Molex adapter.

 I must also note something here.
-It’s a little dangerous to hook a Li-Ion battery that you salvage from a laptop and drop it directly into a device like this.
+It's a little dangerous to hook a Li-Ion battery that you salvage from a laptop and drop it directly into a device like this.
 Although the CHIPs charger does have a cut-off point that your battery should also have under/over-voltage circuit protection for it as well.
 Lithium Ions are dangerous devices.
-Also you don’t need a massive battery like this.
+Also, you don't need a massive battery like this.

-If you get a PS3 controller battery and use a ultra-fine tool like a jewelers screwdriver. you can release the metal tabs end connector and reverse it to make it work with the NextThing CHIP.
+If you get a PS3 controller battery and use an ultra-fine tool like a jewelers screwdriver. you can release the metal tabs end connector and reverse it to make it work with the NextThing CHIP.
 PS3 batteries are a little ideal as once your done you can simply move the battery to the top of your chip unit to keep it all together as one package.
-I should also note that the battery doesn’t really have to be that strong.
+I should also note that the battery doesn't really have to be that strong.
 About 250mah is fine to keep the CHIP running for a good hour after a power outage.